thgier/PotatoPresenter/README.md

 You can move, rotate and scale your elements with the mouse on the panel on the right side.

-When you are finished click "Export PDF" to export your presentation as PDF and present it with your PDF Viewer.
+When you are finished, click "Export PDF" to export your presentation as PDF and present it with your PDF Viewer.

-If you save the document a second file (JSON) is generated containing the elements' positions.
+If you save the document, a second file (JSON) is generated containing the elements' positions.

 ## Advanced functionality